hungngodev/hungngodev/README.md

 <h1 align="center">Hi 👋, I'm Hung Ngo</h1>
 <h3 align="center">A passionate CS students</h3>
 - 👨‍💻 More information about me https://hungngo.vercel.app/
+- 🍳 Don't know what to eat?
+Visit our website to find some meals that you would love to try [Flavorie](https://flavorie.xyz/)

-- 🔭 My proudest project: a forum for everyone to share their thoughts about their internships [Internship Forum](https://internshipforum-80226f6855ff.herokuapp.com/internships) 🌐 The legacy version: [Internship ForumV1](https://internshipforumv1-1bc3d87eae50.herokuapp.com/internships/new)
+- 🔭 Look for internships?
+I have created a forum for everyone to share their thoughts about their internships [Internship Forum](https://internshipforum-80226f6855ff.herokuapp.com/internships) 🌐 The legacy version: [Internship ForumV1](https://internshipforumv1-1bc3d87eae50.herokuapp.com/internships/new)
+- 💻 Want to do Leetcode with your buddies?
+Check out for my Google Chrome extension Code Buddy (coming soon)
 - 🎨 Another handy website to choose your dream color!!
 [ChromaMix](https://hungngodev.github.io/ChromaMix/)

 - 📫 How to reach me **hungngo1607@gmail.com**

-- ⚡ Fun fact **I love building mechanical keyboards and I love colorful colors like purplee!!!!!**
+- ⚡ Fun fact **I love building mechanical keyboards and I love colorful colors like purplee, a purfect combination of red and blue!!!!!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">